Filing Basis For a USPTO Trademark Application (TMEP 806):

 * receive all communications concerning the application by e-mail during the pendency of the application.

-NOTE: If you use TEAS Plus, you must pay an additional fee of $50 per class if at any time during the examination of the application the USPTO determines that (1) the application did not meet the TEAS Plus requirements as of the filing date; (2) you file a paper form after the initial application when a TEAS form exists for that purpose (e.g., a Response to an Office action); and/or (3) you refuse to receive correspondence from the USPTO by e-mail during the pendency of the application.
+NOTE: If you use TEAS Plus, you must pay an additional fee per class if at any time during the examination of the application the USPTO determines that (1) the application did not meet the TEAS Plus requirements as of the filing date; (2) you file a paper form after the initial application when a TEAS form exists for that purpose (e.g., a Response to an Office action); and/or (3) you refuse to receive correspondence from the USPTO by e-mail during the pendency of the application.
+Note that paper submissions of trademark applications will no longer be accepted by the USPTO after October 5, 2019.

 Five filing bases: